rahulsaini/Angular-SpringBoot-REST-JWT/README.md

 - Angular-cli 1.6.3

 ## About
-This is an RESTfull implementation of an order processing app based on Northwind database schema from Microsoft.
+This is an RESTful implementation of an order processing app based on Northwind database schema from Microsoft.
 The goal of the project is to
 - Highlight techniques of making and securing a REST full app using [SpringBoot](https://projects.spring.io/spring-boot)
-- How to consume an RESTfull service and make an HTML5 based Single Page App using [Angular 4+](https://github.com/angular/angular)
+- How to consume an RESTful service and make an HTML5 based Single Page App using [Angular 4+](https://github.com/angular/angular)

 ### Features of the Project
 * Backend